 As Buddhists, we believe all beings are circulating in the endless circle of life and death.
 We are in this circle of samsara due to our ignorance.
 As the lamp brings light in the darkness, the teaching of Buddha, wisdom, and compassion is the light in the darkness of samsara.

-In Sutras, it is mention that making an offering of light and incense.
+In Sutras, it is mentioned that an offering of light and incense is made.
 We generate immense merits.
-We believe that as a result of making tens of thousands of light, incense, and flower offerings, you will be born during the time of the future Buddha.
+It is believed to make tens of thousands of light, incense, and flower offerings; you will be born during the time of the future Buddha.
 What could be more holy and precious than getting teaching from the enlightened teacher himself?

 How to Make Butter Lamp?

 First of all, before discussing how to make a butter lamp.
 It doesn’t necessarily have to be a butter lamp to offer light.
-We can offer a lamp, an electric lamp, a candle, or an oil lamp.
-But you will have to remember to keep it very clean.
+We can offer a lamp on an electric lamp or candle or an old lamp.
+But you will have to remember to have it very clean.
 In Tibet, we use butter for its abundance and cleanliness.
-If your region doesn’t have good butter for offering, you can use oil or candle to offer the light.
+If your region doesn’t have good butter for offering, you can use oil or candles to offer the light.
 Yet, the most important is the intention behind the offering.
-We will discuss making a butter lamp here, but you can change it to vegetable oil.
+Here, we will discuss how to make a butter lamp, yet you can change it to vegetable oil.

 Preparation it making Yak Butter lamp

-Here are a few items to begin making the butter lamp.
+Here are the few items we need to make the butter lamp.

 Chunk of Butter

-The two most prominent lifestyles of Tibetans in the Plateau are Nomads and Farmers.
-In both cases, all the families have some animals in the House to get milk.
-This is why, in many cases, Tibetan families have more butter than oil.
-You can use oil if it is a better option in your location.
+Tibetans’ two most prominent lifestyles in Pleatue are the Nomad and the Farmer.
+In both cases, the family has some animals in the House to get the milk.
+This is why Tibetan families often have more butter than oil.
+You can use oil if it is a better option in your locations.

 Container to melt the butter

-All the Tibetan families have a dedicated container to melt the butter for the butter lamp.
-We would keep all the ritual items almost clean and separate from the rest of the kitchen wares.
-The most commonly used container to melt the butter for the Butter lamp would be in the shape of a kettle, as it does not require opening to pour the melted butter.
+All Tibetan families have a dedicated container to melt the butter for the lamp.
+Like all the ritual items, we would keep it clean and separate it from the rest of the kitchen wares.
+The most commonly used container to melt the butter for the Butter lamp would be in the shape of a kettle, as it does not require opening it to pour the melted butter.
 We would usually make a paper fan to close the kettle’s spout.

 Stove

 We need a place to heat the butter to melt it.
-Normally, in Tibet, we use the yak dung heath to make food and melt butter for the lamp.
-You can use any source of heat to melt butter.
-But please keep in mind that if you melt the butter in very hot heat, you might burn the butter, which is not good for the butter lamp.
+In Tibet, we typically use the yak dung heath to make food and melt butter for the lamp.
+You can use any source of heat to melt.
+But please remember that if you melt the butter in very hot heat, you might burn the butter, which is not suitable for the butter lamp.

 Wick

-Wool or cotton are use for making the wick of the butter lamp.
-Currently, we use more cotton, which is more readily available in the market.
-Yet you can use wool too.
-We will use a piece of straw in the middle of the wick.
-Roll the fiber around the straw to make the wick.
-Yet in Lhasa, we don’t make it; instead, we would buy it from the old Barkhor people who make it for a living.
+Wick of the butter lamp can be made with both wool or cotton.
+Nowadays we use more cotton for it, as it is better available in the market.
+Yet you can use wool, too.
+A piece of straw will use in the middle of the wick.
+We will use the skinny straw if you need a thin wick and vice versa.
+Fiber must roll the around the straw to make the wick.
+Yet, in Lhasa, we don’t make it; instead, we buy it from the needy people in Barkhor who make it for a living.

 Lamp

 The final requirement is the lamp.
-The lamp can be made of any material, but the most common are brass and copper.
-For some rituals, we would make it from a dough of Tsampa or wheat.
+The lamp can be made of any material.
+The most common are made from brass and copper.
+Yet, we would make it from a dough of Tsampa or wheat for some rituals.

 Steps in making Tibetan Yak butter lamp

-Before you will heat the butter, it is always better to begin putting the wicks on the lamps.
-Tibet is very cold in the winter and we have a very short time to pour the melted butter into the lamp. - Melt the Butter on heat
+Before you heat the butter, it is always better to begin putting the wicks on the lamps.
+Tibet is very cold in the winter, and we have a very short time to pour the melted butter into the lamp.

 When you pour the butter into the lamp, don’t miss pouring it on the wick.
 If you don’t pour it on the wick, the lower wick will become loose in the liquid butter.
-If you over poured it on the wick, it will become heavy and falls right in the butter.
-So the best way is to start pouring on the top of the wick in the beginning and let it hard by the cooling butter while you will be pouring the butter on the rest of the lamp. - Let nature do it cooling
+If you pour it on the wick, it will become heavy and fall into the butter.
+So the best way is to start pouring on the top of the wick in the beginning and let it hard with the cooling butter while you pour it on the rest of the lamp.

 Butter Lamp Offering

-When you are offering the butter.
-In your mind, you must feel that you are making this offering to the real Buddha himself or your master in person.
+When you are offering the butter, in your mind, you must feel that you are offering this to the real Buddha or your master in person.

-- So the first thing is to make sure all the areas around a clean.
+- So, the first thing to do is to ensure all the areas around you are clean.

 - Burn the lamp with the specially designated lighter or matches only for the butter lamp.

-- You can bring an additional offering like the offering of water, incense to the altar too.
+- You can also bring an additional offering, like water and incense, to the altar.

 Travel guide for the butter lamp

-During your travel to Tibet, your Tibet tour would lead to some monasteries.
-We would really recommend you to at least try to make an offering of the butter lamp to any monastery or the temples.
-Yet each monastery would have different regulation of the Butter to use in the lamp.
+While traveling to Tibet, your tour will lead you to some monasteries.
+We recommend that you offer the butter lamp to any monastery or temple.
+Yet each monastery has different regulations regarding the butter used in the lamp.
 Please check with your tour guide about buying butter for the lamp or Light offers.